 To ice cookies:

-Fill the coffee icing and melted chocolate into separate piping bags and decorate the cookies as desired.
+Fill coffee icing and melted chocolate into individual piping bags.
+Decorate cookies with desired patterns.